Moosa Bin Shamsher

-Abu Daud Muhammad Moosa (আবূ দাঊদ মোহাম্মদ মূসা; born 15 October 1945), better known as Moosa Bin Shamsher (মূসা বিন শমসের), is a Bangladeshi businessman, philanthropist, economist, and self-proclaimed arms dealer serving as the CEO of DATCO Group, a labour export company.
+Abu Daud Muhammad Moosa (আবূ দাঊদ মোহাম্মদ মূসা; born 15 October 1945), better known as Moosa Bin Shamsher (মূসা বিন শমসের), is a Bangladeshi businessman and self-proclaimed arms dealer, and the CEO of DATCO Group, a labour export company.

 Early life and education

 Abu Daud Muhammad Moosa was born on 15 October 1945 to a middle-class Bengali family of Muslim Mullahs in the village of Qazikanda in Faridpur District, Bengal Presidency.
 He was the third son in a family of four sons and two daughters.
-His father, Shamsher Ali Mollah, graduated from the University of Calcutta and served as an education officer and civil servant for the British Raj.
+His father, Shamsher Ali Mollah, graduated from the University of Calcutta and was an education officer and civil servant for the British Raj.

 When Moosa was a school student, he participated in a school debate competition and received the Best Orator award from President Ayub Khan.
 In 1988, Moosa was awarded a PhD in economics.
 There are conflicting reports of which institution awarded his PhD.
 The schools named are Pacific Western University in Hawaii, California Miramar University (formerly Pacific Western University, California), and California State University.

 Business

 Moosa founded DATCO Group, a manpower recruitment firm.
 Moosa claims to be an international arms dealer who made billions of dollars trading arms in the 1970s and 1980s.
 He claims that he accumulated $10 billion from trading in tanks, fighter jets, ICBMs, and power brokerages.
-He also claimed that he has around $7 billion in Swiss bank accounts that have been frozen due to irregular transactions.
+He also claimed that he has around $7 million in Swiss bank accounts that have been frozen due to irregular transactions.
 Moosa stated in 2019 that he wanted to bring over €20 billion to Bangladesh, including money that he earned doing business with Adnan Khashoggi.
 Moosa claims to have made a large amount of his fortune from the Iran–Iraq War.
 However, a government probe against him found that all his claims were baseless as Moosa couldn't provide any proof about his business dealings when questioned by the Bangladeshi ACC.
 An investigation also found that he had no Swiss bank account and barely had any assets in his name.